 If we’ve been exposed to a cold, the flu or other respiratory ailments or we’ve been in crowded places like an airplane, we’ll fill up a large thermos and sip on pine tea as soon as possible after the exposure.
 We’ll repeat the day after an exposure.
 The pine tea helps keep our body healthy and strong so ailments won’t take hold in our body.

 Any other time in the cooler months, we simply drink 1 mug a few evenings a week or whenever I feel the desire to make it.
-We generally don’t drink pine tea in the spring and summer because pine tea is considered a warming food.
+We generally don’t drink pine tea in the hotter months because pine tea is considered a warming food.

 When we drink our pine tea, I offer my child 1/4 cup of pine tea and if he wants to drink it, he does.
 If not, no big deal.
 We’ve always practiced baby led weaning and we don’t control what he eats or doesn’t eat – it’s his choice.
 Although, most times he chooses to drink it with us and says “mmmm, pine tea is delicious!” 🙂

-If a respiratory ailment, cold or flu would take hold, I’d fill up a thermos of pine tea and sip on it all day and evening until symptoms subside.
+If a respiratory ailment, cold, virus or flu would take hold, I’d fill up a thermos of pine tea and sip on it all day and evening until symptoms subside.